Best Font for Resume: Tips on Size, Types, and Styles

 [Graduation Date]

 Questions?
 Concerns?
 Need further help?
-I’m here to listen and respond.
-Drop me a line in the comments and I’ll get back to you double-quick!
+We’re here to listen and respond.
+Drop us a line in the comments, and I’ll get back to you double-quick!

 What is the best font for a resume?
 Check our guide and learn the differences between Calibri and Cambria and see what font size you should use on your resume.

 Job hunting can be confusing.
-You know you need a resume, but what is it exactly?
-What makes a good one?
-Relax.
-Here’s everything you need to know.
+You know you need a resume, but what is it exactly, and how to even write one?
+Deep breaths.
+Read on to learn everything you need to know.